barronbytes/Learning-to-Code/data-structures-and-algorithms/data-structures.md

 ### Drawbacks

 * Limited access: can only access the front and rear elements
-* No direct access to middle elements
+* Queue operations are limited: no searching, no sorting, no random access
 * Not ideal for scenarios requiring frequent random access or reverse-order processing

 ## 3. Linked Lists